Letters

 Carpenter #196a

-Tolkien discusses various matters including academic news, Hebrew, work with The Jerusalem Bible, the Book of Jonah.
-Excerpts from this letter were publ...
+Tolkien discusses various matters including academic news, Hebrew, work with The Jerusalem Bible on the Book of Jonah.
+Michael George had been reading T...

 7 December 1957